apike/allenpike.com/_posts/2022-09-21-vancouver-municipal-election-guide.md

 ## Progress Vancouver
 In 2018, a new party called YES Vancouver took a sort of “housing-only” platform to voters that promised to permit more housing, while avoiding taking many stances on the social or economic side of things.
 After a rather poor showing in terms of votes, the organization has completely rebooted itself for 2022 as Progress Vancouver.

 Headed by mayoral candidate and political strategist **Mark Marissen**, Progress has built their campaign around an appropriately bold plan to address the housing shortage, comparable in scale to what other urbanist parties are proposing.
 While Progress has a pretty crisp message on housing, their non-housing politics seem to vary a lot between candidates.
-Put simply, the fact their candidates include both former NDP candidate **Morgane Oger** and NPA defector **Mauro Francis** makes it seem more like a “anybody’s welcome as long as you’re down for more housing” party than one that has a strict opinion on what “progress” means – at least as far as socioeconomics goes.
+Put simply, the fact their candidates include both former NDP candidate **Morgane Oger** and NPA defector **Mauro Francis** makes it seem more like a “anybody’s welcome as long as you’re down for more housing” party than one that has a clear opinion on what “progress” means – at least as far as socioeconomics goes.

-If you’re a single-issue voter on the topic of housing supply, you may do well to investigate Progress’ candidates, who also include film producer **May He**, actor **David Chin**, business owner **Asha Hayer**, and DTES volunteer **Marie Noelle Rosa**.
+If you’re a single-issue voter on the topic of housing supply, you may want to investigate Progress’ candidates, who also include film producer **May He**, actor **David Chin**, business owner **Asha Hayer**, and DTES volunteer **Marie Noelle Rosa**.

 <a name="forward"></a>
 ## Forward Together